Who knew that making this Creamy Roasted Bell Pepper Bisque was so easy !

 - Place the peppers in the oven on the top rack until they are black on all sides.
 About 30 minutes.

 - Take out of the oven, put the peppers in a paper bag and let stand 10 minutes.
 Peel, seed and slice the peppers.

-- Heat the oil in a large, heavy-based saucepan over medium heat.
+- Heat the oil in a large saucepan over medium heat.
 Add the onion, garlic and thyme and sauté 3 minutes.
 Add 3 cups of broth and all the remaining ingredients.
-Simmer, uncovered, until the peppers are very tender, about 20 minutes.
+Simmer, uncovered for 20 minutes.

 - Puree the soup in a blender until smooth.
 Return to the same pot.
 Add the cream, vinegar and cayenne pepper.
 Reheat the soup, thinning with additional broth, if desired.

 - Season to taste with salt and pepper.
 Pour the soup into bowls.

 - Garnish with crackers and basil if desired.